abijithpandath/Projects/README.md

 📊 I love visualizing complex data with matplotlib, seaborn, Tableau and Power BI

 🎯 **Goals:**
-- Master advanced NLP techniques and deploy real-time machine learning models
+- Master advanced Data Science concepts and become a Data Professional
 - Contribute to open-source data science projects
 - Learn more  and earn more !